kailinxGitHub/kailinxGitHub/README.md

 ### Welcome To My Profile! 👋
+<em><strong>I'm ... </strong></em>
-I'm a Sophomore at _Northeastern University_!
+Sophomore at _Northeastern University_!

-I'm a Computer Engineering and Computer Science combined major with Mathematics Minor at the Northeastern University College of Engineering and Khoury College of Computer Sciences.
+Computer Engineering and Computer Science combined major with Mathematics Minor at the Northeastern University College of Engineering and Khoury College of Computer Sciences.

-I'm eager to embark on an exciting academic journey. 💻 but am definitely not scared of what's coming. 🚀
+eager to embark on an exciting academic journey. 💻 but am definitely not scared of what's coming. 🚀

 I'm very passionate about exploring new things while connecting my interests and passions, from computer hardware and software to blending technology and entrepreneurship.🌟👨‍💼